batbaas1-a11y/DH101/makes/week03.md

 place.

 ## Attribution & AI Use
-- Tools used:
+- Tools used: Google Ngram Viewer, ChatGPT
-- AI prompts (summary):
+- AI prompts (summary): Asked ChatGPT to help summarize and organize my analysis into clearer sections for the website portfolio.
-- What AI generated:
+- What AI generated: Structural organization, wording suggestions, and editing support.
-- What you changed or decided:
+- What you changed or decided: I selected the project focus, analyzed the system critically, and revised the final reflection and interpretation myself.